PirieD704/nodeEcommerce/readMe.md

 });
 ```
 This is the the router post that occurs when the user submits a register form.
-We use bcrypt to encrypt the password for storage purposes in the event that the database is breached.  this bcrypt is used again during login to compare the encrypted password so at no point does the user's password get stored, and can therefore not be seen by anyone viewing the database or those who shouldn't be viewing the database.
+I use bcrypt to encrypt the password for storage purposes in the event that the database is breached.  this bcrypt is used again during login to compare the encrypted password so at no point does the user's password get stored, and can therefore not be seen by anyone viewing the database or those who shouldn't be viewing the database.
 ```javascript
 var loginResult = bcrypt.compareSync(req.body.password, document.password);
 if(loginResult){